-CareNeeds Plus (HMO D-SNP) must end your membership in the plan if any of the following happen:
+CareOne Plus (HMO) must end your membership in the plan if any of the following happen:

-- If you no longer have Medicare Part A and Part B. - If you are no longer eligible for Medicaid.
-As stated in Chapter 1, Section 2.1, our plan is for people who are eligible for both Medicare and Medicaid.
-If you are no longer eligible for the plan, your membership will end after a six month grace period.
-You will receive a letter explaining that we must disenroll you from our plan if you do not regain your eligibility for Florida Medicaid assistance within the grace period. - If you move out of our service area - If you are away from our service area for more than six months - If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.)